codatio/codat-docs/docs/underwriting/process-loan.md

 Clicking the button takes the analyst to the **Account categorization** page which displays a list of all the uncategorized accounts.
 They can select the **Account type**, **Account subtype**, and **Account detail** from drop down lists.
 Once this is done, they can **Save** the categorization.
 This enables the underwriting process to continue.

-💰 This step is normally performed by the borrower.
+💰 This step is normally performed by the lender.

 SCREENSHOT